Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a destructive tool with 2 parameters and no output schema, the description covers purpose, usage boundaries, and safety instructions.
-It is contextually complete for an AI agent to invoke correctly.
+For a destructive action with 2 required params and no output schema, the description covers purpose, usage, safety, and return value completely.
+No gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.